n400peanuts/leverhulmeNDL/exp1/exp1README.md

 Dependent variable:

-Accuracy on a speeded two-alternative forced choice test (2AFC) on:
+Accuracy on a speeded four-alternative forced choice test (2AFC) on:
--	Previous learned stimuli/labels (explicit memory) and
 -	Novel unseen stimuli (generalization).

+Contingency judgement ratings (cue-outcome association estimation) on:
+-	Trained stimuli and labels

 #### 3)	Hypothesis: ####
 Predictions are guided by modelling and previous experiments described in Ramscar 2010 study and Masa’s 4a experiments.
 We predict a main effect of training and exemplars’ frequency respectively, and a training by frequency interaction.